 Underwater Interaction: Diving with Lemon Sharks

 Lemon sharks are targeted by commercial and recreational fishermen primarily due to their highly prized fins.
 Their meat is also in high demand and has been a delicacy in many areas.
 Further, the continuing destruction of habitat has led to the severe decline of lemon shark population.
-Many sharks are killed due to the massive demand of shark fins.
+Many sharks are killed due to the massive demand for shark fins.

 Is wild observation and interaction of lemon sharks (without the use of shark feeding) becoming more difficult to experience?

 Have you encountered a lemon shark?
 How was your interaction?
-Share us your thoughts in a comment below!
+Share with us your thoughts in a comment below!